-*Children's Time at 10:30 AM Gathering only
+*Children's Time is provided in the 10:30 AM Gathering only

 We gather for an informal, interactive time of prayer every Wednesday from 7:00 - 8:00 pm at the Neighborhood Church building, 737 E Beecher.
 We pray for each other, our church family, our community and our world.
 We will often pray through a portion of Scripture.
 There are times we pray as a group, other times we will spread out for individual prayer and contemplation.
 Anyone is welcome to join.
 Contact Alexis Torres if you have specific questions. (email@example.com)

 If you consider yourself a part of the Neighborhood Church family or simply want to contribute to what God is doing in Adrian, we encourage you to give online by clicking the box below.
 Simply fill out the basic information, select an ongoing or one time gift you'd like to make, and choose "Adrian, MI - Neighborhood Church" from the drop down menu.
 Thanks for being a part of what God is doing in Adrian!

 Evangelical In Essence

 We are part of the Fellowship of Evangelical Churches.
 Best understood, “Evangelical” is a broad term referring to Christians whose relationship with God (Father, Son and Holy Spirit) is based on Jesus’ work to make us right with God, rather than a relationship based on certain behavior, tradition or ethnicity.
 And because of Jesus we embrace the authority and relevance of the Bible for living a distinctively winsome and ultimately satisfying life.

 We love Jesus--we cherish his presence and depend on his work.
 We love being his church--united as his family and sent together as his physical presence into our world.
 We love Adrian--in all her complexity, diversity, and uniqueness.
 We aren’t perfect in any of these loves, but our love is genuine.